nnja/python/README.md

 ## License

-The content of this project itself is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license](https://creativecommons.org/licenses/by-nc-nd/4.0/), and the underlying source code used to format and display that content, along with the code exercises is licensed under the [MIT license](LICENSE.md).
+The content of this project itself is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license](https://creativecommons.org/licenses/by-nc-nd/4.0/), and the underlying source code used to format and display the content, along with the code exercises are licensed under the [MIT license](LICENSE.md).